xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SHOW.DETAIL**(**rowcol, rowcol\_num**, expand, show\_field)

-Rowcol    is a number that specifies whether to operate on rows or columns of data.
+Rowcol&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies whether to operate on rows or columns of data.

 <table>
 <tbody>